By Dr. Ara Deukmedjian

 Make Your First Pain-Free Move

-A: People with cervical degenerative disc disease often benefit from avoiding movements and habits that strain the neck.
-This includes poor posture (like hunching over a laptop), repetitive overhead lifting, sudden twisting motions, and high-impact activities such as running or contact sports.
-These actions can worsen inflammation and increase pain.
+People with cervical degenerative disc disease often benefit from avoiding movements and habits that strain the neck.
+This includes poor posture (such as hunching over a laptop or phone), repetitive overhead lifting, sudden twisting motions, and high-impact activities such as running on hard surfaces or contact sports.
+Recent research also points to prolonged smartphone use in a flexed-neck position as a significant aggravating factor, with one 2024 cross-sectional study finding that 64.6% of heavy smartphone users reported neck pain.

-A: Yes.
-Stress can cause muscle tension, especially around the neck and shoulders, which may intensify pain related to degenerative disc disease.
-Techniques like deep breathing, meditation, and gentle yoga can help reduce tension and calm the nervous system.
+Yes.
+Stress causes muscle tension, particularly around the neck and shoulders, which can intensify pain related to degenerative disc disease.
+A 2025 longitudinal study identified low sleep quality and insufficient physical activity, both of which are linked to chronic stress, as significant risk factors for neck pain.
+Techniques such as deep breathing, mindfulness, gentle yoga, and progressive muscle relaxation can help reduce tension and calm the nervous system.

-Q: What treatments can help temporarily relieve neck pain from degenerative disc disease?
+What treatments help temporarily relieve neck pain from degenerative disc disease?